 1965 – Second war over Kashmir erupts between Indian and Pakistan and ends in a ceasefire and a return to the previous positions.

 1971-72 – Another Indo-Pakistani war, over Bangladesh, ends in the defeat of Pakistan and surrendering of 90,000 troops, leading to 1972 Simla Agreement.
 The Kashmir ceasefire line becomes the Line of Control, and both nations pledge to resolve their disputes through bilateral negotiations.
-The Simla Agreement forms the origin of Pakistani-Indian relations afterward.
+The Simla Agreement forms the origin of Pakistani-Indian relations afterwards.

-1974 – The pro-plebiscite parties in Jammu and Kashmir abandons the demand for a referendum, in return for greater autonomy in Jammu and Kashmir.
+1974 – The pro-plebiscite parties in Jammu and Kashmir abandon the demand for a referendum, in return for greater autonomy in Jammu and Kashmir.
 Sheikh Abdullah becomes chief minister, and his dynasty continues to dominate the political process in Kashmir including his son Farooq Abdullah and grandson Omar Abdullah.

 1984 – The Indian Army captures Siachen Glacier, an area not demarcated by the Line of Control.
-Pakistan makes repeated attempts to seize Siachen, but in vain.
+Pakistan makes repeated attempts to seize Siachen but in vain.

 1987 – Disputed and allegedly rigged elections in the state of Jammu and Kashmir, gives momentum to a pro-independence rebellion.
 Pakistan stimulates the insurgency by sponsoring, training and dispatching terrorists to Jammu and Kashmir.